Milind220/desktop-automation/README.md

 ## Project 1: Investment Portfolio Allocation Calculator

 Calculating the allocation of funds into different investment instruments is a fairly annoying process.
-This script takes in a numerical value for the funds that you wish to invest or add to a portfolio, and spits out the percentage division of money between the different stocks/ETFs.
+This script takes in a numerical value for the funds that you wish to invest or add to a portfolio, and calculates and displays the percentage division of money between the different stocks/ETFs.